joshualtippetts/FriendlyFinder/notes.md

 ## Service

 Mostly just replaced different elements that I already mocked up with service calls and it honestly made it a lot easier to store and sort through.
 The communication through the backend and frontend was a little wacky at some times but overall it worked.
 At least from what I could tell.

+## Database
+Honestly it's pretty cool that you can store the info in a different place to prevent data loss if the server crashes.
+It was a little harder than expected to connect everything up but it should be working now!